datacenter/ACI/configuration-python/README.md

 Again, scripts begin with “lab”: They are implements codes that utilize the other function (eg: create*.py or add*.py) in order to make a big configuration.
 All these labs are following the setup in “Nexus 9000 ACI Boot Camp Lab Guide” and “Cisco APIC Getting Started Guide”.

-How to delete a mo:
+#How to delete a mo:

 Using -d flag.
 Example if you want to delete a filter, you can call createFilter.py with a -d flag.
 The delete method is supported in all three input methods.
-eg:
+For example:

 python createFilter -d yaml

 python createFilter -d wizard